Hey friends, today I’m sharing 7 Key Elements for Entry Table Decor Ideas that are budget friendly ideas to get your entryway ready for Spring.

 I love being inspired to try new things and to look at my collections in a new way.

-I decided to divide my collection with a few pieces on the upper shelf and a few on the entry table.
+I divided my collection with a few pieces on the upper shelf and a few on the entry table.

 A few porcelain pieces for entry table ideas

-I have a trio of small porcelain vases and love to group them together.
-For this vignette, I used two on the shelf and one on the tray below.
+I have a trio of small porcelain vases and love to group them.
+I used two on the shelf and one on the tray below for this vignette.

 Did you know it’s best to decorate with an odd number of items?
 It creates more interest than even numbers.